panyam/pcachapter/CHAPTER.md

 ![Upload-Trigger-Analyze Pattern](images/upload-trigger-analyze-pattern.svg)

-**Maya's SensorScope Application:**
+**Sita's SensorScope Application:**
-When coffee shop managers upload monthly sensor data at irregular times (end of month, after busy periods, or when they remember), Maya no longer needs to monitor for uploads manually.
+When coffee shop managers upload monthly sensor data at irregular times (end of month, after busy periods, or when they remember), Sita no longer needs to monitor for uploads manually.
 The moment a file lands in the GCS bucket, analysis begins automatically.
-This eliminated the bottleneck where Maya had to manually trigger 47 separate analyses each month.
-Coffee shops now get their optimization reports within minutes of upload completion, and Maya's workload shifted from monitoring uploads to reviewing results.
-The pattern also handles weekend uploads and holiday data drops without requiring Maya to work outside business hours.
+This eliminated the bottleneck where Sita had to manually trigger 47 separate analyses each month.
+Coffee shops now get their optimization reports within minutes of upload completion, and Sita's workload shifted from monitoring uploads to reviewing results.
+The pattern also handles weekend uploads and holiday data drops without requiring Sita to work outside business hours.

 **Cloud Service Implementations:**
 - **Google Cloud**: Cloud Storage triggers → Pub/Sub → Cloud Functions